The Hobbit (film series): Del Toro's interpretation

-Del Toro also wanted the animals to speak so that Smaug's speech would not be incongruous, though he explained portraying the talking animals would be more about showing that other characters can understand them.
+Del Toro wanted the animals to speak so that Smaug's speech would not be incongruous, though he explained portraying the talking animals would be more about showing that other characters can understand them.
 Smaug would not have a "snub Simian [mouth] in order to achieve a dubious lip-synch".
 Del Toro stated that Smaug would be the first character design begun and the last to be approved.

 Del Toro and Jackson considered the sudden introduction of Bard the Bowman and Bilbo's unconsciousness during the Battle of the Five Armies to be "less cinematic moments" reminiscent of the novel's greater "fairy tale world" than The Lord of the Rings, and they would change them to make The Hobbit feel more like the trilogy.
 However, del Toro did say he considered some of these moments iconic and would require the "fairy tale logic [to] work as is".

 Several actors were considered by del Toro for roles in the film.
 He wrote the part of Beorn specifically for American actor Ron Perlman. del Toro had originally considered asking Perlman to voice the dragon Smaug, but decided against this.
 Del Toro met with English actor Brian Blessed to discuss the possibility of him playing Thorin Oakenshield.
 The director later stated that he thought Ian McShane "would make the most perfect dwarf".
 Frequent del Toro collaborator Doug Jones said that he would love to play the Elvenking Thranduil, but del Toro later stated that he had another role (or roles) in mind for the actor.
 Del Toro was the one who originally pushed to cast Sylvester McCoy as Radagast the Brown, a choice Peter Jackson later followed.
 While del Toro initially wanted Ian Holm to reprise the role of Bilbo Baggins, he also said that he "absolutely" supported the casting of Martin Freeman as the character, and wanted all other returning Lord of the Rings characters to be played by the original actors where possible.

 In December 2012, Philippa Boyens expressed regret that del Toro's version of the film remained unmade.
 She revealed that it would have had a different script and visual elements, and would more closely have resembled a fairy tale.
 Boyens stated that the most significant script change was to Bilbo's characterisation: "It shifted and changed into someone who, rather than being slightly younger and more innocent in the world, once had a sense of longing for adventure and has lost it and become fussy and fusty."